scholaempirica/reschola/README.md

 The goal of reschola is to provide a set of utilities for data analysis at [Schola Empirica](http://scholaempirica.org).
-The vignettes for the package also document the Schola Empirica way of doing data analysis.
+The vignettes for the package also document the Schola Empirica way of doing data analysis and provide guidance and tips on tools and good practice.

 ## Installation